r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 On the same hardware, the build took ~8 seconds less than before.
 This means the build got ~7.34% faster with almost no effort.

+But now let’s look at some extra steps we can take to improve our results even further.

 ### Order from least to most frequently changing

-Because order matters for caching, we'll move the `COPY` command more to the end.
+Because order matters for caching, we'll move the `COPY` command closer to the end of the Dockerfile.

 ```Dockerfile
 FROM debian